Tlacojalpan

-Geographic limits
+Name

+The name comes from the language Náhuatl, Tlahco-xal-pan; that means “In the half of the sandbank".

+Geography

 The municipality of Tlacojalpan is delimited to the north by Cosamaloapan, to the east by Tuxtilla, to the south by Oaxaca State and to the west by Otatitlán.
 It is watered by creeks that are tributaries of the Papaloapan River.